-Faculty members from the Stanford Graduate School of Business, the Stanford Law School, and the University of Chicago Booth School of Business, harness their knowledge, research, and expertise to provide a dynamic, cross-disciplinary executive program focusing on the role of directors in driving and sustaining corporate success even in uncertain times.
+Faculty members from the University of Chicago Booth School of Business, Stanford Graduate School of Business, and Stanford Law School, harness their knowledge, research, and expertise to provide a dynamic, cross-disciplinary executive program focusing on the role of directors in driving and sustaining corporate success even in uncertain times.
 Both new and experienced board members will gain leading-edge strategies, frameworks, and best practices for making crucial board decisions in a changing environment.

 By attending this program, you will:

 - Understand essential questions that board members should be asking management and outside experts, regarding financing, disclosure, governance, succession planning, compensation, and litigation.

 - Understand and benchmark against best practices in corporate governance.